OSGeo/gdal/doc/source/drivers/vector/parquet.rst

 Open options
 ------------

-- **GEOM_POSSIBLE_NAMES=string**: (GDAL >= 3.8)
+- .. oo:: GEOM_POSSIBLE_NAMES
+     :since: 3.8
+     :default: geometry,wkb_geometry,wkt_geometry

      Comma separated list of possible names for geometry column(s).
 Only used for files without GeoParquet dataset-level metadata.
-Default value is "geometry,wkb_geometry,wkt_geometry".
-Columns are recognized as geometry columns only if they are of type binary (they are assumed to contain WKB encoded geometries), or if they are of type string and contain the "wkt" substring in their name (they are then assumed to contain WKT encoded geometries).
+     Columns are recognized as geometry
+     columns only if they are of type binary (they are assumed to contain WKB encoded geometries), or if they are of type string and contain the "wkt" substring in their name (they are then assumed to contain WKT encoded geometries).

-- **CRS=string**: (GDAL >= 3.8).
+- .. oo:: CRS
+     :since: 3.8

      To set or override the CRS of geometry columns.
      The string is typically formatted as CODE:AUTH (e.g "EPSG:4326"), or can be a PROJ.4 or WKT CRS string.

 Creation issues
 ---------------